 The session at Blaggards is sponsored by Ull Mor Nua Eabhrac, The New York Branch of Comhaltas (CCE) every Sunday, from 5 to 8 pm, and is located at 8 West 38th Street (just west of Fifth Avenue), Manhattan (212-382-2611)

 The New Castle County Irish Society is located in Wilmington, Delaware at 1301 South Rodney Street.
 Their phone number is 302-655-8097.
-They have many Irish activities, including ceili dances and ceili dance lessons, concerts, potluck dinners, parties, and more.
+They have many Irish activities, including ceili dances and ceili dance lessons, potluck dinners, parties, and more.
+They also have a library containing Irish-related books, cd's, etc.

 Ian Gallagher is a performer equally at home singing traditional Irish folk tunes and contemporary music including blues, rock, jazz, country and soul.
 Though his music is firmly based in Irish tradition, Ian Gallagher's professional manner, warmth and years of experience will make entertainment one less thing to worry about.
 Relax - you've got the best in live entertainment.
 Irish affairs our specialty.